RTC Partners on Project to Improve Employment Outcomes

 For more background on this project, see below.

-Other members of the cross-disability coalition are: the Association of Community Mental Health Centers of Kansas, Autism Society–The Heartland, Disability Rights Center of Kansas, Kansas Association of Centers for Independent Living, National Alliance on Mental Illness–Kansas, SelfAdvocate Coalition of Kansas, and Skills to Succeed, which is coordinating the effort.
+Other members of the cross-disability coalition were: the Association of Community Mental Health Centers of Kansas, Autism Society–The Heartland, Disability Rights Center of Kansas, Kansas Association of Centers for Independent Living, National Alliance on Mental Illness–Kansas, SelfAdvocate Coalition of Kansas, and Skills to Succeed, which coordinated the effort.

-The coalition will create a comprehensive plan to address employment needs in Kansas.
-To accomplish this, they will review current state efforts and needs, gather stakeholder feedback, research best practices from other states, and provide technical assistance for training service providers in best practices.
+The coalition created a comprehensive plan to address employment needs in Kansas.
+To accomplish this, they reviewed current state efforts and needs, gathered stakeholder feedback, researched best practices from other states, and provided technical assistance for training service providers in best practices.

-RTC staff members Martha Hodgesmith and Val Renault will lead the stakeholder feedback sessions, adapting a community engagement model that the RTC has researched and applied in several other projects, including the current Community Engagement Initiative Knowledge Translation Research Project and two projects focused on health care access for Kansans with brain injuries and Kansans with intellectual and developmental disabilities.
+RTC staff members Martha Hodgesmith and Val Renault led the stakeholder feedback sessions, adapting a community engagement model that the RTC has researched and applied in several other projects, including the Community Engagement Initiative Knowledge Translation Research Project and two projects focused on health care access for Kansans with brain injuries and Kansans with intellectual and developmental disabilities.

 Two other KU disability organizations also received grants to increase employment.
 Read more about awards for Assistive Technology for Kansans and the Kansas University Center on Developmental Disabilities.